cloud4developers/cloud4developers.github.io/osbproxy/index.md

 ## Cloud Foundry Configuration

-I believe the CLI command to [register the broker](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) in Cloud Foundry can be found in the Cloud Foundry documentation.
+The Cloud Foundry documentation has instructions to [register the broker](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker).

 It will be a command like this: